Cloth Interactive Transformer for Virtual Try-On: Introduction

-Based on these observations, we also decided to adopt the two-stage pipeline like VTON's~\cite{han2018viton}, but in order to address the aforementioned limitations we propose a novel Cloth Interactive Transformer (CIT) for virtual try-on.
-The overall architecture of the proposed CIT is shown in Fig.~\ref{fig:framework}.
+Based on these observations, we assume that it would be advantageous to model the cloth-agnostic person information guided by the corresponding in-shop clothing information and vice versa.
+In addition, a better manner for capturing the long-range dependencies is also essential.
+To this end, based on the classic two-stage pipeline like VTON's~\cite{han2018viton}, in this paper, we propose a novel Cloth Interactive Transformer (CIT) method to address the aforementioned limitations.
+The overall architecture of the proposed CIT is depicted in Figure~\ref{fig:framework}.

-Within the first geometric matching stage, we design the CIT matching block.
-It can model long-range relations between the person and clothing representations in an interactive manner.
-As such a valuable correlation map will be produced to boost the performance of the thin-plate spline (TPS) transformation~\cite{bookstein1989principal}.
-Unlike the traditional hand-crafted shape context matching strategies~\cite{mikolajczyk2002affine,lowe2004distinctive,schmid1997local} which are only suitable for one certain feature type, the proposed CIT matching block has learnable features and can model global relationships via the cross-modal transformer encoder.
-Consequently, the warped clothing becomes more natural and can fit a wearer's pose and shape more appropriately.
-In the second stage, unlike previous methods~\cite{wang2018toward,minar2020cp} that treat the warped in-shop clothing and and its corresponding mask as only one modality, we proposed a novel CIT reasoning block that takes the person representation, the warped clothing, and the warped clothing mask separately as inputs.
-After that the activated global consistency correlation can be established and can strengthen the significant region in input data, which will lead to more natural intermediate result from the UNet.
-Besides, it serves as an attention map to activate the rendered person image, making the final results sharper and more realistic.
+In the first stage (\emph{i.e.}, geometric matching stage), we design a CIT matching block that models long-range relations between the person and clothing representations interactively.
+Concurrently, a valuable correlation map is generated to boost the performance of the thin-plate spline (TPS) transform~\cite{bookstein1989principal}.
+Unlike the traditional hand-crafted shape context matching strategies~\cite{mikolajczyk2002affine,lowe2004distinctive,schmid1997local}, which are only suitable for a certain feature type, the proposed CIT matching block ($Block$-I) has learnable features and can model long-range correlations via the cross-attention transformer encoders.
+As a result, the warped cloth becomes more natural and can fit a wearer's pose and shape more accurately.
+In the second stage (\emph{i.e.}, Try-On stage), unlike previous methods~\cite{wang2018toward,minar2020cp} that treat the warped in-shop clothing item and its corresponding mask as a single input, we propose a novel CIT reasoning block (($Block$-II)) that takes as input three distinct information, \emph{i.e.}, the cloth-agnostic person representations, the warped clothing item, and the mask of the warped clothing item.
+Through the CIT reasoning block, a more precise correlation among these three input data can be established, and this correlation is further utilized for strengthening the mask composition process.
+In addition, such a co-relation also serves as an attention map to activate the rendered person image, making the final results clearer and more realistic.